Fill in the blanks

 - Name is a short name that describes the assessment.
 This name will appear in teacher dashboards, so naming it clearly is important so teachers can see precisely which challenges are successfully met (or not) by students.
 In many cases, you do not want to see this text appear within the challenge text the student sees.
-To supress this text, flip the switch next to the name field.
+To suppress this text, flip the Show Name switch next to the name field.

 - Instruction contains any general instructions you want to provide to the student.

 Text is the Markdown that you write including the correct answer specification.
 Below is an example of how the question should be specified.

 A prime number (or a prime) is a <<<natural>>> number greater than <<<1>>> that has no positive divisors other than <<<1>>> and <<<itself>>>.

 For a free text question (Show Possible Values slider to the left), Codio shows blank text fields.
 The student should then enter the correct text.
 Codio ensures that the response is case insensitive.
 For obvious reasons, the longer and more complex the correct answer, the easier it is for the student to make minor spelling errors that will then be scored as an incorrect answer.

 For a drop-down question (Show Possible Values slider to the right) Codio will gather all correct values (anything within the